oracc/oracc-rest/README.md

 Apache may need to be restarted following any config modifications.
 You can restart Apache with the following: `sudo service apache2 restart` .

 You can test that the API is running by making a request on the server to the test endpoint: `curl -k https://localhost:5000/test`.
 You should get a "Hello world" response.

+If there are any problems, check errors here: `/var/log/apache2/error.log`.

 ---